Schiano-NOAA/a11y-sandbox/README.md

 ## Current Findings

+### [Dec 19, 2025]

+- Accessibility functions have been used by the NWFSC and tested; they say they are working well, but we have run into a couple issues:
+    - cover page image is incorrectly added (used pdftooltip) -- pushed HOTFIX to fix this issue.
+Should be working now.
+    - alt text is not added to figures when options changing the size of figures is set in a quarto chunk.
+The add_alttext function was changed to instead of removing lines that don't have pandocbounded or pdftooltip, but just id the artifact line and removed that.
+This change is not extensively tested, so users should continue to report bugs.

 ### [Dec.
 8, 2025]

 - Documents CAN be successfully tagged with both tables and figures excluding tables made from {flextable}